bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Hello, guys.
 It's quite nice to be here.
-I don't have any strong background in crypto and higher order math, but as a layman, you know, is there a way to simplify the explanation of how homomorphic encryption works?
+I don't have any strong background in crypto and higher-order math, but as a layman, you know, is there a way to simplify the explanation of how homomorphic encryption works?
 I have tried to see the, you know, the information on the internet, but it's just not possible for a basic layman like me.
 Would that be possible on this call, or is it not?